robmarano/robmarano.github.io/courses/ece251/2026/weeks/week_09/notes_week_09.md

 **The Performance Equation:**
 Remember the fundamental CPU Performance formula from Chapter 1:
 $$\text{CPU Execution Time} = \text{Instruction Count} \times \text{CPI} \times \text{Clock Cycle Time}$$
 Because this is a **Single-Cycle** architecture, the CPI (Cycles Per Instruction) is artificially locked at exactly $1.0$.
-However, because every instruction, no matter how physically complex, must finish within that singular hardware cycle, the overall **Clock Cycle Time** will be violently bottlenecked by the slowest possible instruction logic path.
+However, because every instruction, no matter how physically complex, must finish within that singular hardware cycle, the overall **Clock Cycle Time** will be strictly constrained by the slowest possible instruction logic path.

 ### 4.2 Logic Design Conventions & Clocking
 Before we wire silicon cables between components, we must establish rigorous electrical ground rules defining how data is safely manipulated and stored.